brian14708/wh-briefings/statements-releases/2021-09/2021-09-02-fact-sheet-how-the-biden-administration-is-supporting-hurricane-ida-response-efforts-in-the-gulf-coast.md

 modified_time: 2021-09-01 23:52:28-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/09/02/fact-sheet-how-the-biden-administration-is-supporting-hurricane-ida-response-efforts-in-the-gulf-coast/
 published_time: 2021-09-02 06:00:00-04:00
-title: 'FACT SHEET: How the Biden Administration is Supporting Hurricane Ida Response Efforts in the Gulf Coast'
+title: "FACT SHEET: How the Biden Administration is Supporting Hurricane Ida Response\
+  \ Efforts in the Gulf\_Coast"
 ---

 The President is closely monitoring recovery efforts in the wake of